Jonathan2251/lbd/source/llvmstructure.rst

   d = a – d
   c = d + c

-As you can imagine, the "common expression remove" can apply in IR or machine code.
+As you can imagine, the "common expression remove" can apply both in IR or machine code.

-DAG like a tree which opcode is the node and operand (register and const/immediate/offset) is leaf.
+DAG likes a tree which opcode is the node and operand (register and const/immediate/offset) is leaf.
 It can also be represented by list as prefix order in tree.
 For example, (+ b, c), (+ b, 1) is IR DAG representation.